AI Automation/Healthcare

 AI improves treatment plan accuracy by analyzing patient history, imaging, and clinical data to identify optimal procedures.
 It increases patient acceptance by generating data-driven options that align with individual needs and insurance coverage.

-The system's complexity depends on the variety of data sources.
-A practice with structured patient records is a direct build.
-A clinic wanting to integrate unstructured notes, CBCT scans, and intraoral scans requires more sophisticated data processing and feature engineering.
+The complexity of building such a system depends on the variety of data sources available.
+A practice with structured patient records presents a more direct implementation path.
+A clinic aiming to integrate unstructured notes, CBCT scans, and intraoral scans would require more sophisticated data processing and feature engineering to derive actionable insights.

 What Problem Does This Solve?